Feysh-Group/corax-community/docs/en/usage.md

 Flag option.
 This option is disabled by default to ensure analysis accuracy.
 During the Java inter-process analysis, the methods of the classes belonging to `LibraryClasses` will be analyzed.
 This option determines whether to skip analyzing library methods.
 If turned off, it will reduce some analysis resource consumption but may decrease analysis accuracy (more false positives and false negatives, depending on the specific project).
 Enable as needed.

-### --project-scan-config
+### --project-config

 > Used to inform the analyzer of the focus of analysis, expected analysis, and classes or files that are not desired to be analyzed.

 e.g.:

 ```
---project-scan-config project-scan-config.yml
+--project-config project-scan-config.yml
 ```

 For detailed content, please refer to this file [project-scan-file.yml](project-scan-file.yml).

 Please note correct escaping, such as `\.` in YAML is a regex escape, not YAML escape.
-If you want to know the impact of this configuration, you can check the `scan-classifier-info.yml` file in the output directory.
+If you want to know the impact of this configuration, you can check the `scan-classifier-info.json` file in the output directory.